clojure-emacs/cider/README.md

 (setq nrepl-popup-stacktraces-in-repl t)
 ```

-* The nrepl buffer name takes the format `*nrepl project-name*`.
+* The REPL buffer name takes the format `*nrepl project-name*`.
 Change the separator from space to something else by overriding `nrepl-buffer-name-separator`.

 ```lisp
 (setq nrepl-buffer-name-separator "-")
 ```

-* The nrepl buffer name can also display the port on which the nrepl server is running.
+* The REPL buffer name can also display the port on which the nrepl server is running.
 Buffer name will look like *nrepl project-name:port*.

 ```lisp